Koko-66/Project1_Domus-mea-finance/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.)-->

 ## Features

+The site features:
+Home Page: with overview of the services, the company and recommendations Services Page: containg more details about each service and their types Contact Page: a Cotact From <!--(linked to what?)-->
 <!--In this section, you should go over the different parts of your project, and describe each in a sentence or so.()-->

 ### Existing Features